“‘…your ways are not my ways,’ saith the Lord.” (Isaiah 55:8)

 “But Thou, O Lord, dost laugh at them; Thou dost scoff at all the nations” (Psalm 59:8).

-Was it Erma Bombeck who once said, “Know how to make God laugh?
+I think it was Erma Bombeck who said, “Know how to make God laugh?
 Tell Him your plans.”

 Anyway.
 It’s right on the mark.

 The writer for Our Daily Bread said this: I was washing my car one evening as the sun was preparing to kiss the earth goodnight.
 Glancing up, I impulsively pointed the hose at it as if to extinguish its flames.
 The absurdity of my action hit me, and I laughed.

 I get a kick out of seeing how prophecy experts bend over backward trying to locate the United States–as well as whatever country happens to be giving us headaches at the moment–in Scripture.
 As though our moment in history is so huge and our place in God’s plan so essential, how dare anyone suggest He could have planned the grand sweep of history without our being given a starring role.

 Isaiah 40 has a good word on this.

 I do always do the things that are pleasing to Him. –John 8:29